glu-lang/glu-book/_docs/operators_and_symbols.md

 ---

-This appendix provides a glossary of Glu's syntax, encompassing operators and symbols used independently or within paths, generics, trait bounds, macros, attributes, comments, tuples, and brackets.
+This appendix provides a glossary of Glu's syntax, encompassing operators and symbols used independently or within paths, generics, macros, attributes, comments, and brackets.

 ## Operators
 This table lists operators in Glu, along with examples of their contextual